godber/uberhip-hugo/content/spring-training.md

 seat is available, red means it's not.
 Hover over a seat to see the seat number.
 If you're on mobile, you can tap on a seat to see the seat number.

+Note that the calendar is not being updated immediately.
+So don't wait too long to request tickets after checking it.
+I'll try to update it as soon as I can but I make no guarantees.

 ### How do I request tickets?

-Email or text me.
+Send me an email or text with the following information:

+* Your name
+* Which game you want tickets for
+* Which seats you want tickets for: `103A6`, `103B5`, `103B6`, or `103B7`
+* What email address you use in the MLB Ballpark app

 If you don't know who I am, you'll have to go to SeatGeek and buy tickets from me there.
 Maybe I will find a way to share those tickets here.

 ### How will I receive the tickets?